BOLATUNJI/PracticumII--Classification-Predictive-Models-for-Credit-Card-Fraud-Detection/README.md

 The data is from two days credit card transactions as highlighted by maximum time in seconds of 172792 in Table 1 above.
 This is approximately equal to two days in seconds.
 Furthermore, the minimum transaction amount is 0.0 and the maximum transaction amount 88.34.

- Tables 2 and 3 further provide the summary statistics of fraudulent and non-fraudulent transactions.
+ The followings further provide the summary statistics of fraudulent and non-fraudulent transactions.

+ ***Summary Statistics of Fraudulent Transactions***

  <img src="/Plots/Fraudulent%20Transactions%20Summary%20Statistics%20Table%202.PNG" width="800" >

+ ***Summary Statistics of Non-Fraudulent Transactions***
  <img src="/Plots/Non-Fraudulent%20Transactions%20Summary%20Statistics%20Table%203.PNG" width="800" >